What affects moving costs in Exeter

 • Busy routes → Avoid school-run and commuter peaks where possible to maintain predictable travel between addresses.

-• Mixed item sizes → Dismantle beds/desks and group hardware; label room destinations so crews can load logically and unload without backtracking.
+• Mixed item sizes → Dismantle beds and desks, group hardware, and label room destinations so crews can load logically and unload without backtracking.

 • Long carry risk → Move loose items to the closest doorway the night before to shorten walks on the day.